UAE Property Notebook

 Developer RegistrationDevelopers must be registered with RERA to sell off-plan properties.

-Escrow AccountPayments are held in an escrow account, released to developers based on construction milestones.
+Escrow AccountPayments are held in escrow, released to developers based on construction milestones.

 Completion Status and TimelineDevelopers must disclose project completion percentage and expected completion dates.